epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/Feature_Importances_using_MDI_final.html" width="800" height="500" frameborder="0" position="relative"></iframe>

-We can see that the most important features are the following :
+We can see that the most important features are the following : The Adjusted Budget, the Number of actors and the years.
+It seems quite logical that the Budget is an important predictor of the revenue.
+The Number of actors is also an important feature and we can explain it by the fact that more complex storylines that involves a numerous set of characters, and thus of actors, captivates people more.
+Hence, it generates more revenue.
+Finally, we can also hypothetically argue that the release date is also an important factor that explains revenues because people tend to spend more money on cinema than before.
+ARTICLE BFM ???

 ###### Correlation between the most important features